uoft-tapp/tapp-cp/README.md

     ```
     docker exec -t tappcp_postgres_1 pg_dumpall -U postgres > filename
     ```
+    Here, `postgres` should be replaced with whatever you have set as your `POSTGRES_USER`
 2. Stop & remove all running containers and erase their volumes:
     ```
     docker-compose down -v